Skip to main content

 Why have thousands of U.S. banks failed over the years?
 The answers are in our history and politics.

-Speculators caused a stock market crash in 1792, forcing the federal government to bail out New York bankers— and the nation
+Speculators caused a stock market crash in 1792, forcing the federal government to bail out New York bankers— and the nation.

 Wall Street’s first bubble swelled burst in the spring of 1792, exerting a profound effect on American politics and society.
 Nine years after the Treaty of Paris and the acknowledgement of the former colonies— independence, both Europe and America lay in turmoil.

-A nineteenth-century blueprint for the savings-and-loan scandal
+A 19th-century blueprint for the savings-and-loan scandal

 It was a banking system.
 The act that made it possible slipped through Congress with hardly any debate and little attention to economic reality.
-Many of its highestranking officials knew little or nothing about the peculiar nature of the banking business.
+Many of its highest-ranking officials knew little or nothing about the peculiar nature of the banking business.

-S & L scandals, junk bonds, defaults—the pattern is familiar to anyone who knows about U.S. banking between 1830 and 1855.
+S & L scandals, junk bonds, defaults: The pattern is familiar to anyone who knows about U.S. banking between 1830 and 1855.

 My files bulge of late with stories that tell unedifying tales of cupidity and stupidity in world and national credit markets.